nagrawa6/Wildfire/Readme.md

 # Predicting Large Wildfires in the United States

 ## Overview
 Wildfires pose severe health and ecological consequences.
-In 2021 alone, 58,968 wildfires burned 7.1 million acres across the United States.
-Large wildfires (> 300 acres) in the United States account for more than 95% of the burned area in a given year.
+In 2021 alone, 58,968 wildfires burned 2.9 million hectares across the United States.
+Large wildfires (> 125 hectares) in the United States account for more than 95% of the burned area in a given year.
 Predicting large wildfires is imperative, however, current wildfire predictive models are localized and computationally expensive.
 This research aims to accurately predict large wildfire occurrences across the United States based on easily available environmental data and using a scalable model.

 ## Data Sources
 1. USDA data for 2060 wildfire occurrences over 20 years, representing 35 million acres burned.
 2. NASA MODIS remote sensing data consisting of 1.3 billion satellite observations.
+3. Fifth generation ECMWF atmospheric reanalysis (ERA5) data
-3. Environmental Justice Data classifying 1956 counties across the United States as environmentally disadvantaged or not
+4. Environmental Justice Data classifying 1956 counties across the United States as environmentally disadvantaged or not

 ## Methodology
 ### Feature Selection:
-Six key environmental variables, listed below, were identified after a study of the Zaca Fire.
-The Zaca Fire was a large wildfire that began in Santa Barbara County, California.
-It also had the largest burned area during the 2007 California wildfire season where the fire started on July 4th, 2007, and by September 4th, had burned over 240,207 acres.
-This makes the Zaca Fire an important study in identifying variables to be used in this research for predicting large wildfires.
+Six key environmental variables from NASA MODIS were used:
 1. Normalized Difference Vegetation Index (NDVI)
 2. Enhanced Vegetation Index (EVI)
 3. Leaf Area Index (LAI)